pauluswi/tulip/README.md

 Tulip will provide payment token service like generate a transaction-based token, validate the token and query all payment tokens based on customer ID.
 This token can be used for one specific transaction only.
 The token format is 6 digit of numeric data type and has an expiration date time.
+To secure data transmission between parties, we use JSON Web Token (JWT) Authentication.

 ## Project Layout